hcnode/express-restify-mongoose/index.md

 Middleware that is called after output, useful for logging.
 The filtered object is available on `req.erm.result`.

 > Not guaranteed to execute after output if async operations are performed inside `outputFn`
-> Not used for koa.
-Instead use onComplete
+> For Koa, consider using onSuccess for logging.

 ##### Express Example